bishaldml/django-demo-notesapp/README.md

 # Simple Notes App
-This is a simple notes app built with React and Django.
-Deploying this app in nginx server.
+Deploying this simple note-app built with React and Django in nginx server.

 ## Requirements
 1. Python